A complete guide to special immigrant green cards and requirements.

 Special immigrant juveniles face a unique restriction: SIJ recipients cannot sponsor their parents for immigration benefits, even after becoming a lawful permanent resident or U.S. citizen.
 This limitation applies regardless of whether the SIJ finding was based on abuse, neglect, or abandonment by one or both parents.
 Understanding this restriction is important for families exploring the work visa vs. green card decision.

-The EB-4 process requires careful documentation and timing.
+The special immigrant process requires careful documentation and timing.
 Understanding each step helps you prepare the necessary evidence and avoid delays.

 Work with an immigration attorney to verify which special immigrant category applies to your situation.
 Each subcategory has distinct requirements and supporting documents.
 Gathering preliminary evidence early helps identify any gaps before filing.

-Most EB-4 cases begin with Form I-360 (Petition for Amerasian, Widow(er), or Special Immigrant).
+Most special immigrant cases begin with Form I-360 (Petition for Amerasian, Widow(er), or Special Immigrant).
 Some categories allow you to self-petition; others require an employer to file form on your behalf.
 Broadcasters, for example, must have the United States Agency for Global Media submit the petition.

 The filing fee is $515 for most categories, though many are exempt.
 Include all required supporting documents with your I-360 petition, as incomplete filings lead to delays or denials.